robinplantey/robinplantey.github.io/_projects/stromsida.md

 #### Web framework: Django

 Being a Python-person I used [Django](https://www.djangoproject.com/start/overview/) as web framework.
 It is well-documented and pretty intuitive which makes it easy to learn.
-Conceptually it consists of *views*, python functions whicho return data to fill html templates.
+Conceptually it consists of *views*, python functions which return data to fill html templates.
 A view is bound to a url and a template.
 Whenever a url is requested, the server calls the corresponding view and serves the corresponding template filled with the result of the view.
-It's als pretty easy to set up cache so that the server doesn't need to unnecessarily repeat operations.
-There's obviously a lot more to Django, like databases, but that's all I needed for this project.
+It's also pretty easy to set up cache so that the server doesn't need to unnecessarily repeat operations.
+There's obviously a lot more to Django but that's really all I needed for this project.

 I definitely recommend this web framework if, like me, you want to turn your Python application into a website.